How to Show Battery Percentage in Ubuntu Linux

 To change the battery status to percentage, use the steps below.

-In the Settings app, click on Power tile to expand.
-In the Suspend & Power Button section, set Show Battery Percentage to On or Off to enable or disable.
+In the Settings app, click on the Power tile.
+Then, in the Suspend & Power Button section, set Show Battery Percentage to On or Off to enable or disable it.

 That should do it!
 You can now close the settings app.